 Revenue growth, a persistent worry for companies of HP's size, will be slower this year than many analysts had envisioned.
 It was an unusual letdown that raised questions about the momentum of the company's acquisition-fueled transformation into a computing clearinghouse.

-Investors punished HP's stock, one of the the Dow Jones industrial average.
+Investors punished HP's stock, one of the components of the Dow Jones industrial average.
 The stock shed 12 percent in extended trading following the release of the fiscal first-quarter results.

 Few companies are as good a proxy for the technology market as HP.
 It's the world's biggest technology company by revenue and is a player in many far-flung markets, from personal computers and smart phones and tablets to technical services and computer servers and data storage.